shueybubbles/sql-docs/docs/relational-databases/databases/use-the-copy-database-wizard.md

     -   Are marked Inaccessible, Loading, Offline, Recovering, Suspect, or in Emergency Mode.

     -   Have data or log files stored in Microsoft Azure storage.

+-   If the `model` database on the destination server has object names that are the same as object names in the source database, the job is likely to fail due to `CREATE` operations failing.

 -   When using [FileTables](../../relational-databases/blob/filetables-sql-server.md), you can't use the Copy Database Wizard on the same server because the wizard uses the same directory name.

 -   A database cannot be moved or copied to an earlier version of SQL Server.